titipata/affilparser/README.md

 from Pubmed Open-Access subset using [pubmed_parser](https://github.com/titipata/pubmed_parser).
 We did some preprocessing to make it into tokens in `(text, postag, label)` format before training using Conditional Random Field.
-Example of the training is as follows.
+Example of the training for one affiliation string is as follows.

 ```python
 [('Department', 'PROPN', 'department'),